mrkhorasani/AZ-900/README.md

 for rg in resource_client.resource_groups.list():
     print(rg.name)
 ```
 These methods allow you to connect to Azure Resource Manager and manage your Azure resources effectively.
-Choose the one that best fits your workflow and preferences.
+Choose the one that best fits your workflow and preferences.<br>

 ## Azure core services and products